 NASA / JPL-CALTECH / U.ARIZONA / SCIENCE PHOTO LIBRARY NASA / JPL-CALTECH / U.ARIZONA / SCIENCE PHOTO LIBRARY

 Gale Crater.
-Satellite image of the Martian surface, showing layers of rock exposed in the lower portion of a tall mound near the centre of Gale Crater.
+Satellite image of the Martian surface, showing layers of rock in the upper portion of a tall mound near the center of Gale Crater.
 The crater's mound of layered material is over 4 kilometres high, more than twice as thick as the stack of rocks exposed in the Grand Canyon on Earth.
 Gale Crater is approximately 152 kilometres (94 miles) in diameter.
-This image, from the High Resolution Imaging Science Experiment (HiRISE) camera on NASA's Mars Reconnaissance Orbiter, is centred at 4.9 degrees south latitude, 137.2 degrees east longitude.
-Imaged on 23rd April 2009.
+This image, from the High Resolution Imaging Science Experiment (HiRISE) camera on NASA's Mars Reconnaissance Orbiter, is centred at 4.9 degrees south latitude, 137.7 degrees east longitude.
+Imaged on 8th September 2008.